 SOCKET_CHECK_ORIGIN=https://*.helium-iot.eu

-- in the .env-router file, you should change the SEED_NODES with Ip of currently running Helium Miner.
+• in the .env-router file, make sure all the variables are in the template file, sometime they are not in sync with the file from the router project.
+Once you verified all the variable are in the file, you should change the SEED_NODES with IP of currently running Helium Miner.
 The usual miner port is 44158, so make sure you use the right IP and PORT.
 One seed node is enough to start.
 You may also change the State channel expiration time (in block).
 This is corresponding to state_channel renewal, this operation costs 35000DC ($0,35) every-time.

 ROUTER_SC_OPEN_DC_AMOUNT=50000